Web3 JD Review for Teams Attracting Weak-Fit Blockchain Applicants

 Depending on the role, the review can help you answer questions like:

-Does the process sound intentional enough for strong candidates to stay engaged?
+Does the process sound intentional enough to keep strong candidates engaged?

 Review pricing and next steps